 Windows VM password

-To use a virtual machine with Windows, you need to add two additional attributes to the user attributes:
+If you want to use a Windows virtual machine, you need to add two more attributes to the user attributes (you must be in

 WIN_PASSWORD containing an

-unencrypted login password.
-Here, we recommend choosing a different password than you are using on faculty systems.
+unencrypted password for logging in.
+Here we recommend choosing a different password than you use on faculty systems.